-Waste removal can be expensive for a business.
+Managing your companies waste removal can be expensive for any business.
 From employee lunches to hazardous materials, getting rid of everything your company throws away can add up.
-Having an independent waste management advisor can improve cost-efficiencies, help you reach sustainability goals and make sure you’re not throwing away dollars that can be put back into your bottom line.
+Having an independent waste management advisor can improve cost-efficiencies, help you reach sustainability goals, and make sure you’re not throwing away dollars that can be put back into your bottom line.

 Having the proper equipment for waste removal is essential for maximizing your investment.
 Maybe you currently have an open-top dumpster but you really need a stationary compactor.
 Is your self-contained compactor operating at peak efficiency?
 Or maybe you already have a compactor, but you could also benefit from a baler for your recyclable materials.
 The right waste management advisor will take the time to understand your individual needs before making a recommendation.

 Finding one company that can coordinate all of your waste needs—including installation, maintenance, repair and replacement—is a simple way to reduce costs.
 Depending on your situation, you can also choose to rent compactors, balers, and shredders, so you don’t end up locked into equipment that doesn’t fit your future needs.

 One of the greatest benefits of having an independent waste management advisor is that they can give you an honest, transparent assessment with your bottom line in mind.
 Haulers that only haul certain types of equipment may try to sell you what works best for them, instead of what works best for you.

 Businesses are required to dispose of waste and hazardous materials responsibly.
 Failing to comply with the latest government regulations can result in the company being liable for any damages that may occur.
 A waste management advisor that understands the current regulations can help your business avoid liability.